 What My Kids Taught Me About Decluttering

-Maybe you've made some headway decluttering your own belongings – your clothing, shoes, books, grooming items.
-And you can usually clear a few other areas without too much consultation – excess linens, duplicate kitchen items, the contents of junk drawers.
-Even removing some unloved wall art or the sagging old couch crowded into the back bedroom may not require discussion or debate with other members of your family.
+Are you starting to make some headway in decluttering your own belongings?
+Maybe you've worked your way through clothing, shoes, books, and grooming items.
+You've handled excess linens, duplicate kitchen items, and the contents of junk drawers.
+You might have removed some unloved wall art or the sagging old couch crowded into the back bedroom without discussing or debating the choice with other members of your family.

 And then there's the kids' stuff.

 Outgrown (but still in good shape), torn, and stained clothing is (hopefully) something you already donate or discard, and your kids don't care.
 But once children hit the age of 4 or 5, you realize that you need to have a little respect for their belongings.
-Those millions of toys scattered over the house won't tidy themselves, but if you cavalierly discard some of them you're going to get some pushback.
+Those millions of toys scattered over the house won't tidy themselves, but if you take it upon yourself to discard some of them you're probably going to get pushback.
 So you need to involve the kids, and teach them to declutter.

 Sit down at the table with a little snack and talk about it first.
 Tell them they're going to throw all of their toys in a pile on the living room floor.
 Make it sound fun and free-spirited (but not destructive).